 Tour guides also usually accept tips.
 Fifty to 100 Egyptian pounds per day per person would be a sufficient amount for them.
 Drivers of the vehicles during your tours in Egypt might expect half of that amount.

 There are several transportation options available from Cairo Airport.
 The fastest and most common way is to take a taxi.
-The moment you step out of the airport, you will find many taxi drivers offering you a ride.
+As you step out of the airport, you will find many taxi drivers offering you a ride.
 It is advisable to avoid riding in the old black taxis as they don’t use meters and the drivers may ask for an exaggerated fare.
-The new white taxis, which use a meter, are a good choice if you are going anywhere around Cairo, but at the airport, you may find yourself negotiating the price even with these new taxis.
-If you are going to Central Cairo, you should pay more than 60 LE.
+The new white taxis, which use a meter, are a good choice if you are going anywhere around Cairo, but you may find yourself negotiating the price even with these new taxis at the airport.
+If you are going to Central Cairo, you should pay more than 60 L.E.

 Cairo Airport offers a limousine service, which is more expensive than other transportation means, but still relatively cheap when we compare it to the cost of transportation in North America or most European countries.

-The trains in Egypt are two categories; the air-conditioned trains that include the luxury wagons and local trains that stop in each village or town every 15 to 20 minutes.
-The local trains are crowded and not comfortable.
-The A/C trains usually offer first and second-class cars.
-The first class cars offer larger and more comfortable seats.
-There are around 15 A/C trains from Cairo to Alexandria every day and five from Cairo to Luxor and Aswan, which also stop in the major cities of the Nile Valley on the way.
+The trains in Egypt are two categories; air-conditioned trains that include the luxury wagons and local trains that stop in each village or town every 15 to 20 minutes.
+The local trains are crowded and uncomfortable, But the A/C trains usually offer first and second-class cars.
+The first-class cars provide more extensive and comfortable seats.
+There are around 15 A/C trains from Cairo to Alexandria every day and five from Cairo to Luxor/ Aswan, which stop in the major cities of the Nile Valley on the way.
 There are also two overnight sleeper trains from Cairo to Luxor and Aswan, which will provide you with a private cabin and a hot dinner.
 Demand for trains in Egypt can be very high it is recommended that you book your tickets several days in advance.

-1-classic trains: you should your tickets two days in advance and this train spend over 12 hours and a lot of stops in major cities in Egypt
+1-classic trains: you should receive your tickets two days in advance, and this train takes over 12 hours and a lot of stops in major cities in Egypt.

-2- Sleeping trains: the tickets cost 100$ and spend 12 hours to Aswan and we recommended to use air flights
+2- Sleeping trains: the tickets cost 100$ and spend 12 hours to Aswan, and we recommended using air flights.

-No, the railway service in Egypt does not pass the Suez Canal to reach any cities in Sinai and it doesn’t go further south than the Ismailia along the Red Sea coast.
-Other than airplanes, tourists can take the buses from Cairo to reach cities like Sharm El Sheikh and Hurghada.
+No, the railway service in Egypt does not pass the Suez Canal to reach many cities in Sinai, and it doesn’t go further south than the Ismailia along the Red Sea coast.
+Besides airplanes, tourists can take the buses from Cairo to reach cities like Sharm El Sheikh and Hurghada.
 It is also possible to hire a taxi to take you to these places, but this can be expensive without traveling companions to divide the cost.

-The buses in cities like Cairo and Alexandria literally cover the whole city.
-These buses are cheap (fare is less than 1 Egyptian pound), it is difficult to know where each bus route will take you.
+The buses in cities like Cairo and Alexandria cover the whole city.
+These buses are cheap (less than 1 Egyptian pound fare), it is difficult to know where each bus route will take you.
 Therefore, we recommend using other transportation, like taxis or the metro when in Cairo.

 The metro is one of the best ways to go from one place to another within Cairo.
 With the streets crowded with cars and people most of the day, the metro has become the fastest means of transportation in the Egyptian capital.
-Although the metro can get rather crowded during the rush hours, it is still a good way to get around Central Cairo.
+Although the metro can get rather crowded during the rush hours, it is still an excellent way to get around Central Cairo.

-The metro in Cairo goes from Helwan, the southernmost point in the city to Al Marg, located in the northeastern section of the city.
-The second line goes from Shubra in the north of Cairo to Giza in the western section of greater Cairo.
-The third line of the metro of Cairo will actually reach the airport eventually.
-Each train has women car which is a good option especially when the trains are very crowded.
+The metro in Cairo goes from Helwan, the southernmost point, to Al Marg, located in the city’s northeastern section.
+The second line goes from Shubra in the north of Cairo to Giza in the western area of greater Cairo.
+The third line of the metro of Cairo will reach the airport eventually.
+Each train has a women’s car, which is a good option, especially when the trains are very crowded.

-Egypt with a rich distinctive history which offers a lot to the tourists and a traveler can never see everything in one or even a couple of visits. that’s the reason there are monuments and some activities that tourists must visit if they in Egypt.
+Egypt has a rich, distinctive history that offers a lot to the tourists, and a traveler will never see everything in one or even a couple of visits.
+That’s why there are monuments and some activities that tourists must visit if they are in Egypt.
 These include:

 – The Pyramids of Giza